-The maximum aggregate number of shares of common stock that we may issue pursuant to awards granted under the 2015 Plan may not exceed the sum of (a) 1,591,757 plus (b) any shares subject to an award granted under any Prior Plan (as such term is defined in the 2015 Plan) which award is forfeited, canceled, terminated, expires or lapses for any reason.
-The maximum aggregate number of shares of common stock that may be issued under the 2015 Plan pursuant to the grant of incentive stock options may not exceed 1,591,757 shares.
+The maximum aggregate number of shares of common stock that we may issue pursuant to awards granted under the 2015 Plan may not exceed the sum of (a) 1,056,117 plus (b) any shares subject to an award granted under any Prior Plan (as such term is defined in the 2015 Plan) which award is forfeited, canceled, terminated, expires or lapses for any reason.
+The maximum aggregate number of shares of common stock that may be issued under the 2015 Plan pursuant to the grant of incentive stock options may not exceed 1,056,117 shares.

-In addition, under the 2015 Plan, in any 12-month period, (i) no participant may be granted options and stock appreciation rights ("SARs") that are not related to an option for more than 500,000 shares of common stock (or the equivalent value thereof based on the fair market value per share of the common stock on the date of grant of an award); (ii) no participant may be granted awards other than options or SARs that are settled in shares of common stock for more than 500,000 shares of common stock (or the equivalent value thereof based on the fair market value per share of the common stock on the date of grant of an award); and (iii) no non-employee director may be granted awards for more than 75,000 shares of common stock (or the equivalent value thereof based on the fair market value per share of common stock on the date of grant).
+In addition, under the 2015 Plan, in any 12-month period, (i) no participant may be granted options and stock appreciation rights ("SARs") that are not related to an option for more than 500,000 shares of common stock (or the equivalent value thereof based on the fair market value per share of the common stock on the date of grant of an award); (ii) no participant may be granted awards other than options or SARs that are settled in shares of common stock for more than 500,000 shares of common stock (or the equivalent value thereof based on the fair market value per share of the common stock for more than 500,000 shares of common stock (or the equivalent value thereof based on the fair market value per share of the common stock on the date of grant of an award); and (iii) the aggregate grant date fair value (computed in accordance with applicable financial accounting rules) of all awards granted to any non-employee director of the Company or any of its affiliates, taken together with any cash fees paid during the same 12-month period with respect to the non-employee director's service as a member of the Board, shall not exceed \$500,000.